-Dorothy Dandridge Is the First Female African American Movie Star, Marries a Nicholas Brother, Loves to Cook, And Gives Marilyn Monroe a Leotard!
+Dorothy Dandridge Is the First Black Leading Lady, Marries a Nicholas Brother, Loves to Cook, And Gives Marilyn Monroe a Leotard.

 Dorothy Dandridge was a trailblazer.

 Her stunning beauty, stylized nightclub singing performances, and dramatic abilities demanded attention.
-And in 1954, with her electric and timeless performance in Carmen Jones, Dorothy became the first African American female movie star.
-Her portrayal of the film’s title character would also earn her an Academy Award nomination for Best Actress, making Dorothy the first African American to achieve the honor.
+And in 1954, with her electric performance in Carmen Jones, Dorothy became the first black leading lady.
+Her portrayal of the film’s title character earned her an Academy Award nomination for Best Actress, making Dorothy the first black woman to achieve the honor.

-Despite these accomplishments, Dorothy Dandridge would still find her opportunities as a beautiful African American actress in Hollywood limited.
-Dorothy, aware of where these limitations stemmed from, would once lament to a friend that if only she looked like Betty Grable, she could capture the world.
+Despite these accomplishments, Dorothy Dandridge still found her opportunities as a beautiful black actress in Hollywood limited.
+Fully aware of these unjust limitations, Dorothy once lamented to a friend that if only she looked like Betty Grable, she could capture the world.

 “She was the right person in the right place at the wrong time.”

 Dorothy Dandridge knew how terribly the times stifled her opportunities.
 But Dottie also recognized her important role in redefining how African Americans were portrayed on screen.
 As Dorothy said in 1956, part of her life’s purpose was:

 “To endeavor in my own small way to widen horizons for others of my race, to try sincerely to be a credit to my people at all times.”

 In these noble aims, Dorothy unquestionably succeeded.
 And her accomplishments, talent, pure heart, and too often tragic life deserve recognition.

 Here are a few things about Dorothy Dandridge you didn’t know: